2mal3/No-Lag/README.md

 ## 📝 Methods to reduce lag

-- Entities that are too far away from a player are frozen
+- entities that are too far away from a player are frozen
-- In certain intervals all unimportant entities are deleted
+- in certain intervals all unimportant entities are deleted
-- Multiple Xp Orbs are combined
+- multiple Xp Orbs are combined
-- Collision of farm animals are deactivated
+- collision of farm animals are deactivated
-- Items despawn earlier
+- items despawn earlier
-- Les entities can stand together on one block
+- less entities can stand together on one block
-- If too many entities of the same type are too close to each other, all other entities of the species will be deleted.
+- if too many entities of the same type are too close to each other, all other entities of the species will be deleted

 ## Nice things others have said about the datapack